yrccondor/wp-webauthn/readme.txt

 The latest version of Chrome, FireFox, Edge and Safari are support WebAuthn.
 You can learn more on [Can I Use](https://caniuse.com/#feat=webauthn).

-= What languages does this plugin support? =

-This plugin supports English and Chinese(Simplified) currently.
-If you are using WordPress in none of those languages, English will be displayed as default language.

-All translation files are hosted on [GitHub](https://github.com/yrccondor/wp-webauthn/tree/master/languages).
-You can help us to translate WP-WebAuthn into other languages!

 == Screenshots ==

 1. Verifying